The Polish Colony in Harbin, Manchuria

 Sources: Newspaper editorial: Na Szerokim Świecie: kurjer tygodniowy w obrazach i słowie dla miast i wsi.
 In Polish.

-Photograph dated 1934 from National Archives of Poland NAC.
+Photograph dated 1934 from the National Archives of Poland, NAC.

 Religious life in Harbin